conan-io/docs/using_packages/conanfile_txt.rst

 (\*.dylib).
 The shared libraries must be located in a folder where they can be found, either by the linker, or by the OS runtime.

-You acn add the libraries' folders to the path (dynamic linker LD_LIBRARY_PATH path in Linux, DYLD_LIBRARY_PATH in OSX, or system PATH in Windows), or copy those shared libraries to some system folder where they can be found by the OS.
+You can add the libraries' folders to the path (dynamic linker LD_LIBRARY_PATH path in Linux, DYLD_LIBRARY_PATH in OSX, or system PATH in Windows), or copy those shared libraries to some system folder where they can be found by the OS.
 But these operations are are typical operations deployments or final installation of apps; they are not desired during development, and Conan is intended for developers, so